cs1302uga/cs1302-api-app/README.md

             app may incorporate *your* API keys, if needed, as described in the appendix of the project description.

-        2.  **You must access the APIs that you use directly.** This means that you must not use any service that enables indirect access to an API that you pick.
-Such services (e.g., Rapid API) often provide a common request/response interface to multiple APIs that are not authored by the service provider.

-    3.  **You are responsible for dealing with rate limits imposed by the APIs that you use.** Many APIs have a limit on the number of API calls that can be made by an app (.e.g, number of calls per second, per day, or in total).
+        2.  **You are responsible for dealing with rate limits imposed by the APIs that you use.** Many APIs have a limit on the number of API calls that can be made by an app (e.g., number of calls per second, per day, or in total).
 Please take precautions when using such APIs in your project so that we can grade it.
 There is no way for us to specify the exact number of times that we will run your app when grading it.
 If your app exceeds any rate limits while grading, then we will be unable to evaluate it.

         **SUGGESTION:** To reduce the risk that you will exceed a rate limit, you are encouraged to write code to let your app keep